1900

 Portrait of Captain Sir John William Alcock.
 Circa 1919

-John Alcock was born on 5 November 1892, perhaps in the coach-house adjoining Basford House on Seymour Grove, Firswood, Manchester, England.
-His family lived for eight years in Lytham.
-He attended Heyhouses School in Lytham St. Annes, from 24 April 1900 to 5 April 1905.
-His father worked for Sir Edward Hulton’s Press.
-His family moved to 6 Kingswood Road in Ladybarn, Fallowfield.
-His father died on 14 January 1943.
-His brother ESJ Alcock, who attended Manchester Grammar School, became the chief flying instructor of BOAC, in the late 1940s, and had learned to fly with his brother, and later lived at Lytham St Annes.
-Albert, another brother, later lived in Prestwich.
+Captain Alcock was a pioneering aviator whose achievements in early flight helped to shape the course of modern aviation.
+He was probably born in the coach house adjoining Basford House on Seymour Grove, Firswood, Manchester.
+His family lived for 8 years in Lytham, where he attended Heyhouses School in Lytham St Annes from April 1900 until April 1905.
+His father worked for Sir Edward Hulton’s newspaper press, and the family later moved to Ladybarn, Fallowfield.
+Among his brothers was E. S. J. Alcock, who went on to become the chief flying instructor for BOAC in the late 1940s and had also learned to fly with John, later settling in Lytham St Annes.

-He first became interested in flying at the age of 17.
-His first job was at the Empress Motor Works in Manchester.
-In 1910 he became an assistant to Works Manager Charles Fletcher, an early Manchester aviator and Norman Crossland, a motor engineer and founder of Manchester Aero Club.
-It was during this period that Alcock met the Frenchman Maurice Ducrocq who was both a demonstration pilot and UK sales representative for aero engines made by the Italian Spirito Mario Viale.
-Ducrocq took Alcock on as a mechanic at the Brooklands aerodrome, Surrey, where he learned to fly at Ducrocq’s flying school, gaining his pilot’s licence there in November 1912.
-Alcock then joined the Sunbeam Motor Car Company as a racing pilot.
-By summer 1914 he was proficient enough to compete in a Hendon-Birmingham-Manchester and return air race, flying a Farman biplane.
-He landed at Trafford Park Aerodrome and flew back to Hendon the same day.
+Alcock’s fascination with flight began at the age of seventeen while working at the Empress Motor Works in Manchester.
+In 1910 he became assistant to Charles Fletcher, an early Manchester aviator, and to Norman Crossland, a motor engineer and founder of the Manchester Aero Club.
+Through this work he met the French pilot Maurice Ducrocq, a representative for Italian aero engine manufacturer Spirito Mario Viale.
+Ducrocq took Alcock on as a mechanic at Brooklands Aerodrome in Surrey, where Alcock learned to fly and earned his pilot’s licence in November 1912.
+He soon joined the Sunbeam Motor Car Company as a racing pilot and by the summer of 1914 was competing in air races, including a Hendon–Birmingham–Manchester return event in which he landed at Trafford Park Aerodrome before flying back to Hendon the same day.

 The British aviators Sir John Alcock and Sir Arthur Whitton Brown who completed the first non-stop transatlantic flight from Newfoundland to Ireland in a Vickers Vimy bomber plane, 1890 miles in just over 16 hours.
 Shortly after their return they were photographed with their aeroplane on a visit to Vickers Sports.
 Both men were subsequently knighted.
 23 August 1919. © Alamy

-On 18 December 1919, Alcock was piloting a new Vickers amphibious aircraft, the Vickers Viking, to the first post-war aeronautical exhibition in Paris when he crashed in fog at Cottévrard, near Rouen in Normandy.
-Alcock suffered a fractured skull and never regained consciousness after being transferred to a hospital in Rouen.
-He succumbed to his injuries the following day.
-His grave in Southern Cemetery, Manchester is marked by a large stone memorial.
+Tragically, Alcock’s triumph was short-lived.
+On 18 December 1919, while piloting the new Vickers Viking amphibious aircraft to the first post-war aeronautical exhibition in Paris, he crashed in dense fog near Cottévrard, close to Rouen in Normandy.
+He sustained a fractured skull and never regained consciousness, dying the following day in hospital at Rouen.

 Side view of Heyhouses Endowed Church of England Primary School in 2025